firefly-iii/firefly-iii.org/requested-features.md

 Below is a list of most often requested features and their status.

+### Repeat budget amounts every month automatically
+Once you've set budgets for January, you would want to set them for February as well.
+And March, and April, etc. etc. Firefly does not support the automated creation of new budget amounts each week/month/year, and it will not support them.

+As it turns it's pretty complex to create these entries reliably and consistently.
+Then, there's the question of updating them, un-setting them, etc etc.

 ### Improvements to the import-routine

 Firefly III allows you to import data from other systems but it is not perfect.